-- Backfill is defined as "discretionary dollars (General Fund) applied to a program that formerly was funded by a grant, state, or other dedicated funding source." - If your grant goes away entirely, and your department proposes continuing the program with General Fund dollars, check the backfill and "in target/out of target" boxes for that program offer. - o If a portion of your grant goes away, and your department proposes continuing the program in part with General Fund dollars, scale the program (See Scaling Options, page-23).
+The web tool has a check box to identify programs for which departments are proposing General Fund backfill.
+Backfill is "discretionary dollars (General Fund) applied to a program that formerly was funded by a grant, state, or other dedicated funding source."

+- If your grant goes away entirely, and your department proposes continuing the program with General Fund dollars, check the backfill and "in target/out of target" boxes for that program offer. - If a portion of your grant goes away, and your department proposes continuing the program in part with General Fund dollars, scale the program (See Scaling Options, page 23).
 The first increment, or base offer, is NOT backfill.
 The second increment-the General Fund portion-IS backfill.
 Be sure to check the "in target/out of target" box on the scaled offer. - DO NOT use this checkbox for proposing an increase to a General Fund program.
-See Scaling Options, pages 22-23. - If your department would recommend backfilling programs "outside" constraint, please check with the Chair's Office before proposing such backfill options.
+See Scaling Options, pages 23-24. - If your department is requesting backfilled programs "outside" constraint, please check with the Chair's Office before proposing such backfill options.
 Do prepare program offers for these recommendations.

-If you have questions about whether or not your program offer constitutes a "backfill," please consult your budget analyst for clarification.
+If you have questions about whether or not your program offer constitutes a "backfill," please consult your Budget Office analyst for clarification.

-Program Offers for One-Time-Only projects For FY 2011, the County will have few one-time-only resources.
-If your department has a one-time project for FY 2011, check with the Chair's Office before submitting a program offer for it.
+Program Offers for One-Time-Only projects

+For FY 2012, the County will have few one-time-only resources.
+If your department has a one-time project for FY 2012, check with the Chair's Office before submitting a program offer for it.
 If approved to be included in your budget request, answer the following questions in your program offer, and check the "one-time-only" box on the web tool for that program offer.

 - 1. Who is the sponsor of this project?
 The Board?
 The department? - 2.
 What is this project?
 Is this a new process/project or an improvement to a current process?
 How is the current process different?
 Describe the project and its goals. - 3.
 What are the performance benefits?
 Is this a cost removal, cost avoidance, or performance improvement proposal?
-Take into account benefits derived from efficiency gains, productivity improvements, risk reduction, increased convenience for employees and customers, revenue generation, etc. How certain and how soon can we see these benefits?

-- 4. How do we know that these benefits will be realized?
+Take into account benefits derived from efficiency gains, productivity improvements, risk reduction, increased convenience for employees and customers, revenue generation, etc. How certain and how soon can we see these benefits? - 4.
+How do we know that these benefits will be realized?
 Document the benefits with performance measures.
 If available, cite experiences from others who have done the same thing, or industry norms. - 5.
 What is the initial cost?
 Initial costs are costs that are required prior to the project becoming fully operational.
 Describe fully all initial costs related to the investment such as capital, licenses, training, installation, additional staff, etc. How certain are you about these costs? - 6.
 How soon before the project is fully operational?
 How certain are you about the timeline? - 7.
 What is the ongoing cost?
 Ongoing costs are those that continue after the project is fully operational.
 These include maintenance, ongoing staff, licenses, etc. that are required to continue the project.
 How certain are you about these costs? - 8.
 Describe the amount saved as a result of funding this project.
 How certain and how soon can we see these benefits?